DevExpress/devextreme-documentation/concepts/05 Widgets/CheckBox/00 Overview.md

-The **CheckBox** is a small box, which when selected by the end user, shows that a particular feature has been enabled or a specific option has been chosen.
+The **CheckBox** is a small box, which when selected by the end user, shows that a particular feature has been enabled or a specific property has been chosen.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/CheckBox/Overview/"